SMosegaard/cds-lang/assignments/assignment-4/README.md

     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-4/out/season.png" width = "800">
 </p>

 The most predominant emotion observed throughout the series is neutrality, with over 40% of all sentences categorized as neutral.
-This aligns with expectations, as a narrative spanning an entire series encompasses a wide array of scenarios, not all of which can evoke strong emotions.
+This aligns well with expectations, as a narrative spanning an entire series encompasses a wide array of scenarios, not all of which can evoke strong emotions.

 Anger emerges as another significant emotion across all seasons.
-This emotion represents the nature of the series, as many battles and conflicts are fought throughout the all seasons of the series.
+This emotion represents the nature of the series, as many battles and conflicts are fought throughout all seasons of the series.

 Across the whole of the series, the relative frequency of joy, sadness, and fear are very similar, each consistently below 10%.
 It could suggest that the narrative of the series predominantly revolves around conflict rather than other emotional arcs.
 Also, that the characters might not possess fear of the battles, they are fighting.